BritishFoodie / Recipes / Courses / Main Course / Cumberland Sausage Casserole

 6. Tomato Paste – Adding tomato paste makes the sauce more robust and gives it more colour, but it can be omitted.

-7. Herbs and Spices – Use dried thyme and fresh chopped parsley as garnish.
+7. Herbs and Spices – Use dried thyme and fresh chopped parsley as a garnish.
 Basic salt and pepper will suffice to adjust the taste.

-8. Cayenne Pepper – Use cayenne or red pepper flakes if you want an extra kick of spice, but don’t overdo it as it can interfere with the sausage flavour.
+8. Cayenne Pepper – Use cayenne or red pepper flakes if you want an extra kick of spice, but don’t overdo it, as it can interfere with the sausage flavour.

 Goes Well With